Avenue de la Boire Salée

 The mild Anjou climate

-A FEW MINUTES FROM THE SLOW CAMP CAMPSITE IS
+A FEW MINUTES FROM THE SLOW VILLAGE CAMPSITE IS

 ANGERS, HAVING THE REPUTATION AS THE CITY WHERE IT’S A GOOD LIFE, WITH